 window_ids should be monotonically increasing so logs stay unique; do not recycle identifiers after a window closes.NSWorkspace reports that an application terminated, immediately drop every managed window for that pid and resync so placeholders reappear in vacated zones.Logger.debug(_:)) used by controllers so we can trace zone transitions and window lifecycle without attaching Xcode.swift run 2>&1 | grep --line-buffered "keyword".AXWindowMiniaturized notification for those window IDs (one-shot) with a safety timeout (~3s).
 When restoring WinShot snapshots, it also suppresses only the next AXWindowDeminiaturized notification for the restored external windows that are being unminimized and pre-positioned as part of the snapshot.
 Other windows remain unaffected and user-triggered actions still get through.

-(grep --line-buffered streams matching lines without delay.)Every synchronous Accessibility API call (e.g., AXUIElementCopyAttributeValue, AXUIElementSetAttributeValue, AXUIElementPerformAction, AXObserverCreate, AXObserverAddNotification) is wrapped in a timing helper.
+(grep --line-buffered streams matching lines without delay.)Every synchronous AX API call (e.g., AXUIElementCopyAttributeValue, AXUIElementSetAttributeValue, AXUIElementPerformAction, AXObserverCreate, AXObserverAddNotification) is wrapped in a timing helper.
 Calls exceeding 0.1s emit a single [SLOW-AX] line with the function name, attribute/action, duration (took Nms), AX status, target pid + bundle, and a thread=main/thread=bg tag; calls under the threshold are silent so normal operation adds no log noise.
 The thread= tag distinguishes main-thread blocks (which surface as freezes) from background-queue blocks (which show up as stalled UI updates).

 To inspect slow calls in /tmp/zonogy-debug.log:

-grep '\[SLOW-AX\]' /tmp/zonogy-debug.loggrep -E '\[SLOW-AX\].*took [0-9]{4,}ms' /tmp/zonogy-debug.log (the {4,} matches 4+ digit millisecond counts, i.e. ≥ 1000ms)Each synchronous Accessibility API call is an inter-process request: the target application must be scheduled, read its own state, and reply.
+grep '\[SLOW-AX\]' /tmp/zonogy-debug.loggrep -E '\[SLOW-AX\].*took [0-9]{4,}ms' /tmp/zonogy-debug.log (the {4,} matches 4+ digit millisecond counts, i.e. ≥ 1000ms)Each synchronous AX API call is an inter-process request: the target application must be scheduled, read its own state, and reply.
 When Zonogy issues many such calls per second across many tracked windows, this drains battery both directly (Zonogy’s own CPU work) and indirectly (waking applications that macOS’s App Nap would otherwise leave idle).
 The mechanisms below keep that volume low without changing user-visible behavior.

 The safety-net is throttled by a per-window timestamp cache with a 5-second time-to-live.
 The cache is also refreshed at notification dispatch time: any incoming AX move, resize, miniaturize, deminiaturize, focus-change, or main-window-change notification for a tracked window is itself proof the element is alive, so the corresponding cache entry is refreshed without an additional read.

 Even with the cache, the safety-net still fires for windows that haven’t received recent AX notifications.
-When such a window is minimized, the read is wasted work: Zonogy isn’t acting on its accessibility state, and the target application is more likely to be in App Nap, so the read forces a wake-up to confirm something the user can’t observe.
+When such a window is minimized, the read is wasted work: Zonogy isn’t acting on its AX state, and the target application is more likely to be in App Nap, so the read forces a wake-up to confirm something the user can’t observe.
 The safety-net is skipped entirely for minimized windows.
 CGWindowListCopyWindowInfo still runs unconditionally, so the primary destruction signal is unchanged.

-When applying a target frame, the placement code first chooses a position-vs-size order so the in-progress frame stays inside the visible screen, applies it, and reads back the resulting frame to verify.
+When applying a target frame, the placement code first chooses a position-vs-size order so the in-progress frame stays inside the visible display, applies it, and reads back the resulting frame to verify.
 If the first pass produced the target frame, the move is done.
 Otherwise, it follows up with the opposite order as a recovery step, falling through to the existing retry chain if needed.

 The move pipeline reads the window’s current frame once at entry.
 The same value serves both the skip-if-at-target check and the placement step’s apply-order decision.